Head and Neck Cancers

 Other cancers in the head and neck area

-Cancer can start in the brain, eye, oesophagus, thyroid gland, skin and scalp.
-It can also start in the bone or muscle of the head and neck.
-These cancers are not usually classified as head and neck cancer.
+Cancer can start in the brain, eye, oesophagus, trachea and thyroid, or in bone or muscle of the head and neck.
+These cancers are not usually classified as head and neck cancers.

 - maxillary sinuses – under the eyes and in the cheek area